rajeswaranr/fleetworks/docs/architecture/code-pattern.md

 3. Add a legacy adapter wrapping current globals.
 4. Add use cases that call the port.
 5. Add view models for UI-ready data.
-6. Keep the existing UI rendering.
+6. Keep the existing UI rendering in `js/legacy/*`.
-7. When stable, migrate UI event handlers to call use cases.
+7. Migrate UI event handlers to call module use cases.
+8. Later, move page controllers/render orchestration out of `js/legacy/*`.
-8. Later, replace legacy adapter with Supabase/API adapter.
+9. Replace legacy adapters with Supabase/API adapters where needed.

 ## What Not To Do

-- Do not put new business rules directly inside `fleet.js` when they belong to a domain module.
+- Do not put new business rules directly inside `js/legacy/*` when they belong to a domain module.
 - Do not let domain files call Supabase or the DOM.
 - Do not add new direct external API calls inside UI event handlers.
 - Do not rely on frontend checks for authorization.